The King of Staten Island

 Review written by Zianna Weston

-Marriage Story review
+Marriage Story

-Written and Directed by Noah Baumbach
+Written and directed by Noah Baumbach

 Nicole (Scarlett Johansson) and Charlie (Adam Driver) were once in love.
 It was a life-altering love, the kind that always leaves a piece of their heart in yours, no matter how messy and complicated things can get later on.
 After falling out of love, they must navigate the world of divorce and co-parenting and learning who you are independent of your significant other. *Cue relentless lawyers (Laura Dern, Alan Alda, and Ray Liotta), and family that complicates new boundaries (Merritt Wever and Julie Hagerty).
 Marriage Story tells the love story that millions of Americans have experienced, and this incredibly relevant story is one of 2019’s top films.